 Small children, who are often carried by their parents, are also at risk of being hit in the event of physical abuse.

-Domestic abuse is against the law.
-Most acts of domestic abuse are punishable under criminal law which protects the physical, mental, and sexual integrity of all individuals.
+Intimate partner violence is against the law.
+Most acts of intimate partner violence are punishable under criminal law which protects the physical, mental, and sexual integrity of all individuals.

 The Swiss Criminal Code prohibits acts of violence, including those committed within a relationship - married, partnered or common-law, and regardless of sexual orientation.
 The Code defines the different types of offences and the penalties for offenders.

-In 2004, the Swiss Criminal Code was amended to step up the fight against domestic abuse.
+In 2004, the Swiss Criminal Code was amended to step up the fight against intimate partner violence.
 Acts of abuse committed between people who are married, in a registered partnership or in a relationship were classified as crimes that are automatically prosecuted if they are committed by one of the following:

 - a partner during their marriage or within the first year following a divorce, whether or not they live in the same household;